swiftdemand/swiftprotocol/README.md

 In the event that an Identity Provider attempts to perform fraud, they can be banned by [Delegated Nodes](#delegated-node-voting).
 In the event that damage has already been caused by the action of the Identity Provider, Delegated Nodes can vote to revert the chain to a previous state with an Identity Provider banned.
 This will cause a large amount of economic damage, but is meant as a last resort to enable the Swift Protocol to not be devastated by an attack and to disincentivize Identity Providers from acting poorly.
 Swift Citizen accounts that belong to that Identity Provider would consequently be orphaned until they were claimed and validated by another Identity Provider.

 ## Constitution
-Due to the fact that the Swift Protcol directly interacts with the real world through decentralized governance, there are certain rules which cannot be programmatically enforced yet are crucial for the Swift Protocol to function as intended.
+Due to the fact that the Swift Protocol directly interacts with the real world through decentralized governance, there are certain rules which cannot be programmatically enforced yet are crucial for the Swift Protocol to function as intended.
 Delegated Nodes or Identity Providers that perform actions in contradiction to the items listed in the constitution should be [banned](#delegated-node-voting).

 * Regional tiers should be based on the cost-of-living associated with the geographical region of which the Swift Citizen is a legal resident.
-* Identity Providers should share a decentralized internal system of identites to guarantee Sybil accounts cannot be created.
+* Identity Providers should share a decentralized internal system of identities to guarantee Sybil accounts cannot be created.
 The internal system should also make any potential transitions of Swift Citizens easier to accomplish.
 * Delegated Nodes should be [banned](#delegated-node-voting) for the following reasons:
   * Regularly not performing their duty to vote on proposals.
   * Not forging new blocks during their turn within dBFT.